 Coyote Gulch and Hurricane Wash Loop Trail is a 10.6 mile moderately trafficked loop trail located near Escalante, Utah that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until September.

 Be sure to carry water shoes/sandals so you can explore the bottom a bit more easily than I did!
 An absolutely breathtaking experience.
 Would go again in a heartbeat.